Benliam12/ngx-electron/README.md

-# ngx-electron
+# ngx-electron-fresh
 This package forked from ThorstenHans/ngx-electron

 [![Build Status](https://travis-ci.org/ThorstenHans/ngx-electron.svg?branch=master)](https://travis-ci.org/ThorstenHans/ngx-electron)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=flat-square)](https://github.com/semantic-release/semantic-release)

-`ngx-electron` is a small Module for [Angular](http://angular.io) which makes calling [Electron](https://electronjs.org) APIs from the `Renderer Process` easier.
+`ngx-electron-fresh` is a small Module for [Angular](http://angular.io) which makes calling [Electron](https://electronjs.org) APIs from the `Renderer Process` easier.
 By adding it to your Angular project, you'll get IntelliSense and a simple Angular service which acts as facade for Electron APIs.

-`ngx-electron` is licensed under [MIT](https://opensource.org/licenses/MIT).
+`ngx-electron-fresh` is licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Introduction